build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

     ```
 </br>

-Now save the modified file and push it to the `test-pr-workflow` branch, using  following commands:
+Now save the modified file and push it to the `test-pr-workflow` branch, using the following commands:
 ```bash
 $ git add .
 $ git commit -m "Added third public subnet to VPC, RouteTable, NACL, LoadBalancer and ASG"